Menculik Miyabi: Plot

-Following a contest, Miyabi (Maria Ozawa as herself) is asked to deliver a prize, consisting of a pair of airplane tickets, to Jakarta, Indonesia.
+Following a contest, Miyabi is asked to deliver a prize, consisting of a pair of airplane tickets, to Jakarta, Indonesia.
 Excited by the prospect, she begins learning about Indonesia.
 However, when she attempts to board her flight she discovers that she has forgotten her passport at home and is thus stuck in Tokyo.

-Meanwhile, in Jakarta, Kevin (Nicky Tirta) and his friends Bimo (Kevin Julio) and Aan (Hardi Fadhillah) are being terrorised by Mike and his flunky.
-Mike bets the trio that they will be unable to find a beautiful woman to bring to his girlfriend Jessica's (Herfiza Novianti) birthday party.
+Meanwhile, in Jakarta, Kevin and his friends Bimo and Aan are being terrorised by Mike and his flunky.
+Mike bets the trio that they will be unable to find a beautiful woman to bring to his girlfriend Jessica's birthday party.
 Seeing Mike's childish behaviour towards the trio of "losers", Jessica – Kevin's childhood friend – breaks up with Mike on their way home.

 At Kevin's home, Aan discovers that Miyabi is scheduled to come to Indonesia and has the trio go to Soekarno-Hatta Airport to see her.
 They join a crowd of Miyabi fans and, when a woman resembling Miyabi leaves the entry gate, the group of fans chases after her.
 Kevin and his friends force her into their car, while Aan silently takes her passport.
 After a series of misunderstandings caused by language barriers, the girl realises that her passport is missing.
-When Kevin and his friends take her to the Japanese embassy they discover that the girl, Mie Yao Bie (Sabrina Pai), is from Taiwan.
+When Kevin and his friends take her to the Japanese embassy they discover that the girl, Mie Yao Bie, is from Taiwan.
 The boys plan to have her spend the three days required to make a new passport at Kevin's house.
 Mie Yao Bie, although at first disgusted with the boys, grows to like them – although they remain unable to communicate verbally.